-Ice creams can be less straight-forward than you expect.
+Ice creams can be less straightforward than you expect.
 In Budapest, we found that many ice cream parlours sold mostly ice cream that was loaded or decorated with biscuits and cookies.
-We avoided these for risk of cross-contamination risk.
+We (obviously) avoided these because of cross-contamination risk.
 Nonetheless, we also found a few gluten free gems along the way…

 Vinatti Ice Cream (Buda)

 I loved the ice cream from Vinatti.
 It was deliciously creamy and most of the flavours were gluten free.
 Staff were clear about what was safe and were able to prepare ice creams with care.
 There were also gluten free cones available.

 Budapest, Szent István tér 3, 1051 Hungary